Cleaning a Flooded Basement: How to Clean and Dry a Flooded Basement

 You can dry most structural materials like wooden wall studs, drywall, and cabinets in place.
-However, you should remove wet carpeting and dry in another location.
-For complete carpet drying instructions, review our drying water damaged carpeting guide.
+However, you should remove wet carpeting and dry it in another location.
+For complete carpet drying instructions, review our drying water-damaged carpeting guide.

 7. Clean and Disinfect to Treat Against for Mold